JupitersLB/weather-app/README.md

 ### `REACT_APP_ACCU_API_KEY=YOUR_ACCUWEATHER_API_KEY yarn start`

-Runs the app in the development mode.\
+Runs the app in the development mode with your API key.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\